rwilliams/jrubywiki/JRuby-9.0.0.0.pre1-Release-Notes.md

 * Memory usage is higher.
 * Straight-line performance is a little bit slower.

 The new runtime gathers more information about Ruby code and performs more analysis and optimization than our old runtime.
-We will do our best to bring these on par with 1.7.x (or better) before the final release of JRuby 9000.
+There's great potential here to bring Ruby performance to native Java or C, but we are just starting the optimization phase of that work.
+We will do our best to get startup time, memory use, and performance on par with 1.7.x (or better) before the final release of JRuby 9000.

 ## Truffle